mhart/ai-to-the-world-mcp-workshop/README.md

-# 🌐 AI to the World: MCP Workshop
+# 🌐 Hands On: MCP Workshop

 ## Welcome to Step 6: Building a Persistent Todo App